Discover the Classic Elegance of Emerald Cut Diamonds

-Popular Settings for Emerald Cut Diamonds - Because of the unique shape of the elongated rectangle shape of the emerald cut diamond, it can be difficult to find a ring setting befitting its elegance and qualities.
+Because of the unique shape of the elongated rectangle shape of the emerald cut diamond, it can be difficult to find a ring setting befitting its elegance and sophistication.
 It takes a little trial and error to find the best setting and stone combinations for this specific diamond cut.
-One popular choice is the solitaire setting, with a plain metal band.
-With setting, there’s no need to worry about which stone cuts pair well with the emerald cut diamond, or what type of metal work or accents bring out the diamond cut’s characteristics.
+One popular choice is the solitaire setting with a plain metal band because there’s no need to worry about which secondary stone cuts or type of metal work pair well with the diamond's characteristics.
 The only decision you have to make with this setting is what size diamond you would like.
-However, some people want accent diamonds in the band, so they may choose a solitaire setting with small square cut diamonds encrusting the band.
+However, some people want accent diamonds in the band, so they may choose a solitaire setting with small diamonds encrusting the band.

 As a rule, halo type settings are hard to match well with emerald cut diamonds.
-However, with a very small accent diamonds filling in the blanks between the filigree beads in the halo and along the ring’s band, an emerald cut diamond ring takes on a lovely, vintage appearance.
-This specific design and style for this setting is among the most popular choices because of antique touches it presents.
+However, with a very small accent diamonds making up the halo and little beaded metalwork outlining it, an emerald cut diamond ring takes on a lovely, antique appearance.
+This specific design and style for this setting is among the most popular choices because it looks like an emerald cut vintage diamond ring.
 Perhaps the most popular setting for emerald cut diamond rings, which is described below, is the tri-stone ring setting.

 Quality is extremely important when shopping for an emerald cut diamond engagement ring.
 One downside to this diamond cut is that emerald diamonds reveal clarity inclusions more than other cuts do.
 Therefore, imperfections are easier to see.
 This is due to the long step cuts that an emerald diamond consists of.
 In order to purchase a quality diamond, aim for a clarity grade of anything above VS2.
 By doing so, you will ensure that there are no visible imperfections on the diamond.

 Another benefit of emerald cut diamond engagement rings is that they make fingers appear more slender.
-Since the emerald cut is elongated, they give off the appearance of longer and slender fingers.
+Since the emerald cut is elongated, they draw the eye up and down the finger.
+This essentially creates an optical illustion that gives off the appearance of longer and leaner fingers.
 Of course, this isn't appealing to everyone, but some people love this aspect.